ShahzadAmjadKhan/scrappers/ontario-dental/README.md

 # Solution
 - Script uses playwright to interact with https://www.rcdso.org/find-a-dentist
 - It searches for each specialty of the dentistary
-- For each search result, it extracts the Name, status, registeration number, primary practice address and phone (if available)
+- For each search result, it extracts the Name, status, registeration number, primary practice address and phone (if available) using beautiful soup

 # Language & Tools
 - Python
 - Playwright
+- Beautiful Soup

 # Sample JSON Response